Yoga can profoundly transform our lives – physically, emotionally, mentally and spiritually.

 Yoga New Zealand represents the interests of yoga teachers from all traditions and styles of yoga and it is a members’ organisation which operates with internationally accepted standards for professional training and teaching.

-The Yoga Lunchbox and New Zealand’s annual Hauora Yoga Conference both come under the umbrella of Yoga New Zealand, and they all have the intention of supporting yoga in New Zealand.
+The Yoga Lunchbox and New Zealand’s Hauora Yoga Conference both come under the umbrella of Yoga New Zealand, and they all have the intention of supporting yoga in New Zealand.

 Yoga teacher or training provider?
 Find out more about becoming a member of Yoga New Zealand.